-Are you looking for public health graduate program that combines a theoretical and a hands-on approach?
+Are you looking for a public health graduate program that combines a theoretical and a hands-on approach?

 The master of public health (MPH) degree is a professional degree designed to prepare public health practitioners to play roles in key public health functions: assessment, planning, action implementation and evaluation.
 Integrated interdisciplinary core courses are the foundation of the MPH degree, and required for all MPH specializations.